svg/svgo/CONTRIBUTING.md

 To preview local changes, follow the steps to run the website locally in [svg/svgo.dev](https://github.com/svg/svgo.dev).

-New plugins, plugin parameters, and notable any features should be paired with documentation in the [`docs/`](./docs/) directory and pushed in the same pull request.
+New plugins, plugin parameters, and notable features should be paired with documentation in the [`docs/`](./docs/) directory and included in the same pull request.

 ## Funding